igordejanovic/remark-compose/README.md

-Each `.rconf` rule defines input file (or [glob2 pattern](https://github.com/miracle2k/python-glob2/)) and optionally output file.
-If output file is not given it will default to the same directory and same base name but '.html' extension.
-Output can be directory in which case full output name is created by adding the base name of the input and '.html' extension.
+Each `.rconf` rule defines input file (or [glob2 pattern](https://github.com/miracle2k/python-glob2/)) and optionally output file after `=>`.
+If output file is not given it will default to the same directory and the same base name but using `.html` extension.
+Output can be directory in which case full output name is created by adding the base name of the input and `.html` extension.

-Each rule may contains arbitrary number of additional parameters.
+Each rule may contain arbitrary number of additional parameters.
 Rule parameters will override global parameters. `template` parameter is used to define Jinja2 template which shall be used for output file generation.
 Usually we have the same template for all rules and we shall define it globally.